wilbcn/AWS-Projects/VPC-Peering.md

 1. Navigate to EC2 on AWS and Launch Instance.
 2. I named our first instance "connecting-vpc/MarketingServer" and selected AMI Amazon Linux.
 3. Instance type was left as free tier and no key pair needed.
 We will only be using ssh connect via AWS for this project.
 4. Then by expanding on network settings, I added our Marketing VPC and subnet.
+Auto assign public IP was Enabled.
 5. Under network settings, I added inbound rules for the region based (eu-north-1) IP address for EC2 Connect.
 Found here: https://ip-ranges.amazonaws.com/ip-ranges.json
 ![Region inbound rule](https://github.com/wilbcn/pngs.vpcs.practise/blob/main/screenshot_of_marketinginbound.png)
 6. Free Tier storage was applied